Hugh Grant: 2012–2017: Mid-career experimentation

-2016–present: Mature career renaissance

 In 2016, Grant played St. Clair Bayfield, partner of the title character, in the film Florence Foster Jenkins, directed by Stephen Frears and starring Meryl Streep.
 His performance drew raves from film critics as "career-best" (Screen International), "one of his best performances in years" (Indiewire), "best work of his career" (Variety) where he "goes deeper, darker and riskier" (Rolling Stone).
 Rafer Guzman of Newsday said "Surely the 55-year-old actor has just sealed his first-ever Oscar nomination."
 Carrie Rickey of Yahoo!
 Movies commented that Grant "deserves the Globe, an Oscar nomination, and the recognition — finally — that he is unique and irreplaceable among modern actors".
 He was nominated for his first individual Screen Actors Guild Award and also earned nominations for a BAFTA, a Golden Globe, a Critics' Choice Award, a Satellite Award and a European Film Award.
 Several critics put his work among the best acting performances of the year.
 Most award pundits predicted Grant would receive his first Academy Award nomination for his performance, but he was not nominated.

-His next appearance was as Phoenix Buchanan, a villain in the family film Paddington 2, which was a commercial and critical success.
+His next appearance was as Phoenix Buchanan, the main antagonist of Paddington 2, which was a commercial and critical success.
 The Guardian described his performance as "scene-stealing", while IGN commented "Grant continues to make an astonishing comeback in his career, once again by playing into his expert comedic abilities as Phoenix Buchanan, who dons each of his ridiculous disguises with a kind of egotistical obliviousness that Grant is perfect at pulling off."
 Grant went on to win London Film Critics' Circle Award for Supporting Actor of the Year and was nominated for a BAFTA Award for Best Actor in a Supporting Role for his performance.
 Grant's performance was ranked as the 22nd greatest movie performance of the decade by IndieWire in 2019.